igsr/1000Genomes_data_indexes/docs/README_using_1000genomes_cram.md

 #IGSR CRAM Tutorial

 From the first release of GRCh38 alignments onwards, we are releasing our alignment files in CRAM format.
-CRAM is a reference based compression tool which reduces the size of alignment files.
+CRAM is a reference-based compression of sequence data.

 Both htslib and picard can read CRAM files, many standard tools should be able to read these files natively.